 BEA Book Awards

-Submissions due: January 15, 2022 These awards recognize an outstanding book and textbook published in 2020 or 2021 (January 1, 2020 to December 31, 2021) in the field of broadcasting and mass communication.
-BEA members (as of January 15, 2022), may self-nominate any first-edition scholarly work in one of two categories:
+These awards recognize an outstanding book and textbook published in 2021 or 2022 (January 1, 2021 to December 31, 2022) in the field of broadcasting and mass communication.
+BEA members (as of December 31, 2022), may self-nominate any first-edition scholarly work in one of two categories:

 1) monograph/edited collection, or